-This point is one I don’t know the answer too.
-Let me sketch what I mean by flexibility inside a coliving space: if you’re staying in the space long-term, let’s say 6 months or longer, you just feel the need to start personalizing your space.
-Like having an extra shelve for your camera equipment, or hanging a picture on the wall… How you would manage this?
-I don’t know 😉 That’s something the coliving experts will have to find out.
+- This point is one I don’t know the answer to.
+Let me sketch what I mean by flexibility inside a coliving space: if you’re staying in the space long-term, let’s say 6 months or longer, you need to start personalizing your space.
+Like having an extra shelve for your camera equipment, or hanging a picture on the wall… How would you manage this?
+I don’t know 😉 That’s something the coliving experts will have to discover.

 Part two of my point about diversity is ‘Diversity in industries’.
-It’s somewhat of a trend these days for coliving spaces to specify what kind of people they want in their space.
-Like: ‘Digital nomads only’ or ‘Tech startups only’… Although I see the value of having people around you that are working in the same space, I think it’s even more valuable to be around people that are not doing the same sh*t.
-Again, I can only talk about my own experiences here, but it was very eyeopening for me as a marketing professional to be around: designers, musicians, developers, artists, salespeople…
+It’s somewhat of a trend for coliving spaces to specify what kind of people they want in their space.
+Like: ‘Digital nomads only’ or ‘Tech startups only’… Although I see the value of having people around you working in the same space, I think it’s even more valuable to be around people who are not doing the same sh*t.
+Again, I can only talk about my experiences here, but it was very eye-opening for me as a marketing professional to be around: designers, musicians, developers, artists, salespeople…

-By just watching what they’re working on, I got inspired to do thing differently in my job
+Watching what they’re working on inspired me to do things differently in my job.

 “How do you spark community?”, “How do you get people to collaborate?”, “What’s our job as a company in cases of conflict?”

-These are all questions the industry will have to find an answer for.
+These are all questions the industry will have to find an answer to.

 Thanks to Louis De Keyser for making this article.